BlueSkyDefender/Depth3D/README.md

 * Stacking
 * Stay Close
 * Tales of Zestiria
-* The Elder Scrolls V: SE
-* The Elder Scrolls V: Skyrim
+* The Elder Scrolls V: Skyrim SE
 * The Evil Within
+* The Evil Within 2
 * The Legend of Korra
 * The Vanishing of Ethan Carter Redux
 * The Void